kensho/ng-describe/README.md

 ```
 All standard methods should be supported (`get`, `head`, `post`, `put`, `delete`, `jsonp` and `patch`).

-Each of the methods can return a function that returns a configuration object, see [mock http](#mock-http)
+Each of the methods can return a function that returns an configuration object, see [mock http](#mock-http)

 **step** - shortcut for running the digest cycle and mock http flush